camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/30-the-camunda-jboss-as-7-subsystem.html.md

 ### Implicit Service Dependencies

-When using the Process Application API (i.e. when deploying either a ServletProcessApplication or an EjbProcessApplication), the camunda JBoss Subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a service dependency between the process application component and the process engine module.
+When using the Process Application API (i.e. when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss Subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a service dependency between the process application component and the process engine module.
 This makes sure the process engine is available when the process application is deployed.

 ### Explicit Service Dependencies